Support Center

 Contact Support

-Scholar-Scribe support contact pathways are structured to route queries to the correct resolution team without delay.
 Support requests are handled most efficiently when key information is provided at first contact.
-Therefore, contact support guidance specifies the information required for different query types.
+Below are the specific requirements for different query types.

 Search Help